 Besides marketing, behavioral data is used in product management and data analysis.
 It’s an important part of the modern analytics stack.
 High-quality data sets can be used for advanced analytics or BI to find behavioral patterns.
 Aside from that, behavioral data is used in AI and ML to train the algorithms.
-For instance, with the help of behavioral data-powered AI, you can predict customer value cost and focus on the most value-generating clients.
+For instance, with the help of behavioral data-powered AI, you can predict customer value costs and focus on the most value-generating clients.

 How behavioral data benefit different teams

 Information on consumers’ behaviors benefits marketers, product managers, and, naturally, data analysts.
 Here are some examples of how different teams can use customer behavioral data to improve their performance.

 |Build the product funnel||Segment the audience in marketing platform||Build product recommendation systems|